-Accessing all Quantic School of Business and Technology courses requires a working internet connection.
+Accessing all Valar Institute at Quantic School of Business and Technology courses requires a working internet connection.
 In addition, for the best experience, we recommend that students update to the latest stable release of their operating system and browser.
-Note that Quantic School of Business and Technology does not actively block access to any unsupported versions of browsers and operating systems, but we cannot guarantee stability and performance if the minimum thresholds below are unmet.
+Note that Valar Institute at Quantic School of Business and Technology does not actively block access to any unsupported versions of browsers and operating systems, but we cannot guarantee stability and performance if the minimum thresholds below are unmet.